jaclu/tmux-conf/README.md

 - If tpm is used it will be installed if not present on startup.
 - All version compatible plugins are installed on startup, regrdless if tpm or manual plugin handling is used.
+- Check if the current tmux matches a version limit with vers_ok() to decide if something should be included.
 - Conf file defines $TMUX_BIN, pointing to the actual tmux/tmate bin used to run this environment, and can be used in scripts and plugins to use the right binary.